CyberRiskGuy/aicpa-soc-tsc-json/trust-services-criteria/mappings/readme.md

 # Data mapping of TSC to NIST 800-53

 This folder contains the 2017 Trust Services Criteria (TSC) mapped to the NIST 800-53 Rev 5 framework controls.
 Source files are Excel (XLSX) format.
-Also includes a converter script to convert the XLSX file to JSON in a flat structure format.

 ## Data Mapping Overview

-The data mapping has already been done and is available in the following formats.
+The data mapping has already been done by AICPA and is available in the following formats.

 | Source Framework                                                   | Target Framework  | Data Map                                                          |
 | ------------------------------------------------------------------ | ----------------- | ----------------------------------------------------------------- |